National Association of Canine Scent Work, LLC®

 Host: Loving Paws LLC

-Test Location: Central High School
+Test Location: Waller Elementary School

-$30 per dog per odor tested
+$30 per dog per odor tested for Mail In registrations.

 Entries are LIMITED to 100 tests.